New Professionals Co-convenor

 I joined IPANZ New Professionals Team leadership team late 2016 to support those new to the public sector workforce and to work alongside other like-minded individuals.
 I became Co-Convenor in November 2017.

-I work within Parliamentary Service in Business Process Management.
+I work as a Senior Advisor Business Continuity at ACC.
 I want to help create new opportunities to support people under the New Professionals umbrella; and to ensure we are constantly growing, flexible and supportive to our present new professionals and future public servants.